neondatabase/website/content/docs/get-started-with-neon/query-with-psql-editor.md

 enableTableOfContents: true
 ---

-The following steps require a working installation of [psql](https://www.postgresql.org/download/), a terminal-based front-end to PostgreSQL.
+The following steps require a working installation of [psql](https://www.postgresql.org/download/), an interactive terminal for working with PostgreSQL.
 For information about `psql`, refer to the [psql reference](https://www.postgresql.org/docs/14/app-psql.html), in the _PostgreSQL Documentation_.

 ## Connecting with Neon's psql quick auth